rizukirr/wterm/README.md

 **Requirements:**

 - Linux x86_64 with glibc 2.31+ (most modern distros from 2020+)
-- NetworkManager and fzf installed
+- NetworkManager, iw, and fzf installed

 ### Option 2: Install Script from Source